High resolution quantum enhanced phase imaging of cells: Introduction

 which links the gradient of the transverse phase, denoted by $\phi(\mathbf{x},0)$, on the right-hand side to the axial derivative of the intensity on the left-hand side.
 The TIE formulation holds under the paraxial approximation and remains valid even for partially coherent illumination~\cite{Paganin_1998}.

 In practice, the derivative in Eq.~(\ref{tie}) is approximated by a finite difference using two intensity measurements taken at planes symmetrically displaced by $\pm dz$:

+In this sense, the technique is `quasi-single-shot' since only three full-field intensity measurements performed at each plane (\(-dz, 0, dz\)) are required.
 Ideally, choosing an infinitesimally small displacement ($dz \rightarrow 0$) would yield the most accurate approximation of the derivative.
 However, smaller values of $dz$ significantly reduce the strength of phase-induced intensity variations, making the signal indistinguishable from electronic and fundamental shot-noise.
 Conversely, larger displacements enhance noise resilience but reduce the accuracy of the finite-difference approximation, leading to out-of-focus phase reconstructions.

-Thus, an optimal value of $dz$ must balance the accuracy of the derivative approximation against robustness to noise, and its choice critically depends on both the noise level and the specific phase profile of the sample.
+Therefore, an optimal value of $dz$ must balance the accuracy of the derivative approximation against robustness to noise, and its choice critically depends on both the noise level and the specific phase profile of the sample.
 In this context, reducing shot-noise is essential for accurately approximating the intensity derivative via finite differences, thereby improving both the quantitative accuracy and qualitative clarity of the retrieved phase images.
 Details about the solution of Eq.~(\ref{tie}) are provided in the M\&M section.

-In NIQPI, the quantum noise reduction is performed analogously to the SSNQI approach, substituting intensity terms in Eq. (\ref{tie}) with quantum-corrected intensities \cite{ortolano2023quantum}:
+In NIQPI, the quantum noise reduction is performed analogously to the SSNQI approach, replacing intensity terms in Eq. (\ref{tie}) with quantum-corrected intensities \cite{ortolano2023quantum}:

 where the number of photon counts, \(N\), is considered in place of the intensities \(I\) since the two quantities are proportional, given a fixed detection time and area.
+The classical reference is obtained by the substitution \(I(\mathbf{x},z)\mapsto N'_s (\mathbf{x},z)\) without applying any noise subtraction, thus ensuring a fair comparison at equal photon dose.
+Note that, in the low-gain regime, each SPDC beam exhibits Poissonian spatial photon-number fluctuations, so this classical reconstruction represents the optimal classical benchmark.
+A description of the measured statistical properties is reported in the M\&M section.

-While previous experiments focused exclusively on pure-phase samples, extending the approach to realistic biological applications introduces additional complexities.
+While previous experiment focused exclusively on pure-phase samples \cite{ortolano2023quantum}, extending the approach to realistic biological applications introduces additional complexities.
 Biological specimens typically feature regions dominated by phase variations with negligible absorption, alongside areas where phase and absorption effects coexist.
 Accurately retrieving and distinguishing these two types of information is essential for a comprehensive characterization of both the structural and functional features of biological samples.